calaldees/teacherEducation/teacherEducation/creativity.md

 Creativity
 ==========

+Incomplete

+* See [[instructional_continuum]] for "Innovative teaching in computer science: what does it mean and why do we need it?"

 TODO:
 * Research: The Torrance Tests of Creative Thinking-Figural (TTCT-F) from
     * [Effect of Mind Mapping on Creative Thinking of Children in Scratch Visual Programming Education](https://journals.sagepub.com/doi/full/10.1177/07356331211053383) 2021